-- 45 Contact Hours

-- University deadlines (payment, finals, registration, drop/withdraw, etc.)

-- University closures for holidays
+- 45 Contact Hours - University deadlines (payment, finals, registration, drop/withdraw, etc.) - High School closures for staff/development, holidays, etc. - University closures for holidays

-All course requests (course, instruction time/days, etc.) made by the Homeschool must be reviewed and approved by the Dual Enrollment Director and appropriate academic college at the University.
-The lecture for any dual enrollment course will only take place during the time agreed on by the University and the Homeschool.
+All course requests (course, instruction time/days, etc.) made by the School must be reviewed and approved by the Dual Enrollment Director and appropriate academic college at the University.
+The lecture for any dual enrollment course will only take place during the time agreed on by the University and the School.
 Any high school supplemental work (EOC preparation, TEKS, etc.) must take place outside of the scheduled dual enrollment lecture time.
-Also, any and all changes to the course schedule (change of time, day, cancellation, etc.) at the Homeschool must be reviewed and approved by the Dual Enrollment Director and appropriate academic department at the University.
+Also, any and all changes to the course schedule (change of time, day, cancellation, etc.) at the School must be reviewed and approved by the Dual Enrollment Director and appropriate academic department at the University.

-Note: No course request submitted by the Homeschool to the University is guaranteed and will only be offered if:
+Note: No course request submitted by the School to the University is guaranteed and will only be offered if:

-- Final enrollment for the requested course(s) totals at least 10 qualifying students, and/or - The University is able to secure an instructor to teach the course(s).
+- Final enrollment for the requested course(s) totals at least 10 qualifying students\, and/or - The University is able to secure an instructor to teach the course(s).

-Low enrollment requests for a course with less than 10 qualifying students must be approved by the appropriate academic college.
+\Low enrollment requests for a course with less than 10 qualifying students must be approved by the appropriate academic college.
 Approval is not guaranteed.